zabbix-tools/libzbxpgsql/README.md

 A comprehensive Zabbix template is included to demonstrate the use of the agent keys made available in this module.
-It is not recommended to use this template out-of-the-box in production without first configuring the check intervals, configuration macros, etc. to suit your environment.
+It is not recommended to use this template out-of-the-box in production without first configuring the check intervals, configuration macros, discovery rule filters, etc. to suit your environment.

 Import the `template_postgresql_server.xml` template into Zabbix get started.